 The XQ-58A Valkyrie is powered by a turbofan engine capable of developing a maximum thrust of approximately 2,000lb.
 The UAV requires no runway facilities to take-off and landing as it uses rocket-assisted launch and parachute recovery systems.
 Its compact dimensions and small logistical footprint further enable operations from remote and confined locations.

 The unmanned combat aerial vehicle can fly at a cruise speed of Mach 0.72.
-It can operate at altitudes ranging between 50ft and 4,500ft.
-The UAV can attain a maximum range of 5,556km (3,000nm).
+It can operate at altitudes ranging between 50ft and 45,000ft, and attain a maximum range of 5,556km (3,000nm).